svsaraf/minimalmailmerge/README.md

 Since this script is for use within our company, you can obtain the `credentials.json` file directly from Sanjay.
 This file contains the necessary credentials to access the Gmail API.
 I will wormhole it to you.

+For folks not part of the Partly team, you'd do this following instructions here: https://dev.to/yeisoncruz16/how-to-get-gmail-api-token-4ngn

 ### Step 2: Clone the repo and install the python libraries

 ```bash